M-Evans/cs100-runtests/docs/README.md

 ![ss6.PNG](screenshots/ss6.PNG)

 Step through the next test case.
 This one backgrounds the shell.
 Fortunately, ``cs100-runtests`` is able to use job control to bring back the stopped process.
-Try the last case.
+Try the last case, and you will see that ``cs100-runtests`` has foregrounded the program.

 ![ss7.PNG](screenshots/ss7.PNG)

 Now that we have run out of test cases, let's try to run more.
 Step forward as many times as you would like to.
 The controller prints out an error notifying you that you have run out of test cases.

 ![ss8.PNG](screenshots/ss8.PNG)